2giosangmitom/nightfall.nvim/README.md

 ## ✨ Features

 - 🪁 Three flavors that all cover the same highlight groups.
-- 🌲 Full Treesitter support for enhanced syntax highlighting.
+- 🖼️ Every highlight group Neovim documents through 0.12, including the newer completion, message and popup border groups.
+- 🌲 Every Treesitter capture Neovim documents, so no language falls back to a default color.
-- 🎟️ LSP diagnostics and semantic token integration.
+- 🎟️ LSP diagnostics, virtual lines, inlay hints, code lenses and semantic tokens.
-- 🧩 Sixteen plugin integrations, each one switchable.
+- 🧩 Thirty-four plugin integrations, each one switchable.
 - 🖌️ Colors and highlight groups you can override per flavor.
 - ⚡️ Compiled once and reused, so startup stays fast.
-- 🏵 Designed to reduce eye strain.
+- 🏵 Every color checked for contrast against its own background.
 - 🖥️ Matching themes for Alacritty, lazygit and yazi.

 ## 🎨 Preview